Is there a better way to spend the day with a group of friends than heading out to canoe or kayak in Cincinnati?

 Brookville: 7040 Whitewater River Lane, Brookville, Indiana 47012

-Morgan’s Canoe is a family operated livery that has been a staple in the Cincinnati canoeing scene for three generations.
+If you’re looking for a spot to canoe or kayak in Cincinnati, this spot is likely to check the boxes.
+Morgan’s Canoe is a family operated livery that’s been a staple in the Cincinnati canoeing scene for three generations.
 With locations all over the Cincinnati area, there’s sure to be a spot near you when you’re planning a day on the water.

 If you want to make a weekend out of it, some Morgan’s locations offer camping and cabin rentals for an overnight outdoor adventure.
 Be sure to take advantage of their 2 day camp/canoe special!